 Start with the end in mind.

 Define what you want to do in the short and long term.
 For your short-term goal, identify a role/function at a sample company (e.g., to work as a product manager at a company like Noom).
 While the role/function shows what you want to do, the sample company gives an indication as to the size of company and the industry in which you want to work.
-For your long-term goal, think about where you want to be aspirationally or what big problem you want to solve.
-Following our product manager example, do you want to launch your own wellness company, or do you want to be the CMO of a large wellness-focused brand?
+For your long-term goal, think about where you aspire to be or what big problem you want to solve.
+Following our product manager example, do you want to launch your own wellness company, do you want to be the CMO of a large wellness-focused brand, or do you want to increase accessibility to mental health resources?

 Explain why this goal makes sense for YOU.

 Many applicants ask if they need to share a personal story from their childhood to explain their post-MBA goal.
 The answer is “Maybe,” and it depends upon the scope of the career change.
 If you are looking to change two or more factors, you will need to explain why you want to make this move.
 This explanation can leverage professional or personal experiences to show what inspires you to make a change.
 If you work in consulting and want to enter the industry of your favorite project, then your work experience might be the best way to explain why.
-In contrast, if you want to move to fintech from consulting, then a personal story about how you have volunteered to teach personal finance might be a part of your story.
+In contrast, if you want to move to fintech from consulting, then a personal story about how you have volunteered to teach personal finance or how you helped your parents plan to purchase their first home might be a part of your story.

 Assess your transferable skills/experiences.

 Start by finding a job description for your ideal post-MBA job, and then identify the skills you might already bring to that role.
 Have you managed or developed budgets?
 Managed client relationships?
-Built a team?
+Built or managed a team?
 Your skills can come from personal experiences—and they should if something personal is driving your goals.
-If you want to transition to entertainment from finance, you might talk about how you learned English as a child by watching TV.
+For example, if you want to transition to entertainment from finance, and you learned English as a child by watching TV, you might tell a story about how entertainment shaped your life and then inspired you to shape the lives of others.
 What’s important is to convince the admissions committee that this change makes sense for YOU.

 Define what you need from an MBA.